Innoruptor/ControllerContext/README.md

 ## Using ControllerContext with View Controllers

-The category UIViewController (INNControllerContext) is provided to manage the INNControllerContext instance associated with a View Controller instance.
+The category UIViewController (INNControllerContext) is provided to manage the INNControllerContext instance associated with a view controller instance.
 You can use the methods INN_setContext: and INN_context to set and retrieve the INNControllerContext instance.

 ```objective-c
 @interface UIViewController (INNControllerContext)